sophiakubisiak/hello-world/README.md

 # hello-world
-This is my second branch.
+This is my edited branch.
 My name is Sophia and I go to NAU